Jabernathy88/rpg-sandbox/World_of_Mists/Blades_of_Mist.md

 If you choose to Seek Refuge in a more active way, you always roll **2d6**.
 For simplicity, this roll does not involve any Attributes or skills.

-No matter the outcome, Seeking Refuge **always** refreshes your stress pool completely, and:
+No matter the outcome, Seeking Refuge **always** refreshes your stress pool completely, and also:

 * **1-3:** Overindulge.
 GM picks the consequence.
 * **4-5:** Overindulge.
 You pick the consequence.
 Describe the details: How does the balance between your Mythos and Logos begin to crack or fade?